 However, unlike that Rolex chronograph, the Speedmaster Schumacher ‘Legend’ is powered by an automatic movement, the Omega Caliber 3301.
-A column wheel controlled chronograph, based on the F. Piguet 1285, it also includes a date function – something else not found on the Daytona, or most other Omega Moonwatch models for that matter.
+A column wheel-controlled chronograph, based on the F. Piguet 1285, also includes a date function – something else not found on the Daytona, or most other Omega Moonwatch models for that matter.
 The steel asymmetrical case stays at 42mm, with the familiar mix of brushed and polished surfaces.
 Turn it over and you will find the brand’s Hippocampus logo engraved in the middle, with ‘Michael Schumacher The Legend’ in red around the outside.

 Only available on the pre-owned market these days, prices start at roughly the same as a standard Omega Speedmaster Moonwatch for the red dial piece (seen on the wrist of the dealer in Casino Royale if you look really hard), with the entry point for the white dial models running (on average) about several hundred to a thousand more.